khamzatMurj/10-kubernetes/README.md

 ## Module 10 "Container Orchestration with Kubernetes"
 <br />

-This project contains notes related to the videos and exercises in Module 10 "Container Orchestration with Kubernetes" of Nana Janashia's [DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp).
+This project contains [notes](./Notes.md) related to the videos in Module 10 "Container Orchestration with Kubernetes" of Nana Janashia's [DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp).

 ### Exercises
-The Java application the [exercises](./exercises/Exercises.md) of this module are based on is available in the GitHub repository [devops-bootcamp-java-mysql](https://github.com/fsiegrist/devops-bootcamp-java-mysql).
+It also contains the [exercises](./exercises/Exercises.md) for this module.
+The Java application the exercises of this module are based on is available in the GitHub repository [devops-bootcamp-java-mysql](https://github.com/fsiegrist/devops-bootcamp-java-mysql).

 ### Demo Projects
 And finally it contains the following demo projects: